 2. Operation of the Clubhouse

-2.2 The bridge is out of bounds during race periods to all members except the bridge crews and Committee members.
+2.2 The bridge is out of bounds to all members except the bridge crew and

 3. Operation of the Boatsheds

-Boatsheds are allocated only to regular sailing members as they become available upon written application to the Secretary.
-The following conditions of occupation apply:
+Boatsheds are allocated only to regular sailing members as they become available.
+The following conditions apply:

-3.2 Boats may only be parked in the bay you are allocated.
+3.2 Boats may only be parked in the shed allocated to you.

-3.3 Individual sheds : Each occupant must ensure that his boatshed doors are left locked, as the security of these sheds is dependant on all doors being kept locked.
-Only approved padlocks may be used.
+the security of these sheds is dependent on all doors being kept locked.

 4. Club Equipment

-4.1 Any person wishing to use Club boats may only do so with the express permission of the Chairman of Junior Sailing or the Commodore.
+4.1 Any person wishing to use club boats may only do so with the permission

-4.3 The Club’s boats may only be used under adult supervision and at the
+4.3 The club’s boats may only be used under adult supervision and at the

 5. Club Grounds